ivanslapnicar/Julia-Course/README.md

   * press down arrow to synchronize the repository
   * go to  __IJulia__

-  The directory `GIAN-NLA-Course` is now listed.
+  The directory `Julia-Course` is now listed.
 The notebooks are located in the directory `src/`.

 ### Credits